simplelocalize/legal/dpa.md

 - The parties agree that the customer is the data controller and that SimpleLocalize.io is its data processor in relation to data that is processed in the course of providing the service.

+## Purpose and Scope of Processing

+SimpleLocalize.io shall process personal data solely for the purpose of providing the translation management and localization services as described in the main service agreement, including account management, customer support, security monitoring, and platform functionality.
+The processing shall be limited to what is necessary to perform these services.

 ## Privacy of your data